Having Your Baby at Cleveland Clinic

 There are a lot of steps between conceiving, carrying and cradling your baby.
 No matter what type of care you want (or need), a team of caregivers will be with you throughout your entire journey.

-- Ob/Gyns — Caring for you before, during and after pregnancy in a traditional medical setting.
+Caring for you before, during and after pregnancy in a traditional medical setting.
 Your obstetrician-gynecologist is a specialist in the female reproductive system who can handle a wide variety of births and conditions during pregnancy.
+Find your Ob/Gyn.

-- Certified Nurse Midwives — Offering a supportive and compassionate birth experience for low-risk women, our certified nurse midwives work in tandem with our Ob/Gyns.
+Offering a supportive and compassionate birth experience for low-risk women, our certified nurse midwives work in tandem with our Ob/Gyns.
 You’ll get all of the tests and monitoring typical during pregnancy, along with support for a variety of birth experiences — including all-natural childbirth.
+We also offer midwife and doula services in Florida.

 How Do I Get Started?Choosing a hospital for the birth of your child is not a zero to five-star rating decision.
 There are so many more factors to keep in mind.